IgniteUI/indigo-design-docfx/en/style/material-icons.md

     <img class="responsive-img" src="../images/icons_add6.png" srcset="../images/icons_add6@2x.png 2x" />

 2. Now, duplicate the Symbol for this right-most icon and move it right a bit.
-This will create an instance of the symbol indicated by the white diamond shape with green outline in the top-left corner when the instance is selected.
+This will create an instance of the symbol indicated by the white diamond shape with a green outline in the top-left corner when the instance is selected.

     <img class="responsive-img" src="../images/icons_add7.png" srcset="../images/icons_add7@2x.png 2x" />